Gargee-srivastava/FAKE-NEWS-DETECTION-SYSTEM/API/Humours/README.md

-## Offensive classification and Dataset
+## Humour classification and Dataset

 Automatic humor detection has interesting use cases in modern technologies, such as chatbots and personal assistants.